SarvarKh/ofn-wiki/Spree-2.0-upgrade.md

 ![Spree upgrade branches](https://raw.githubusercontent.com/coopdevs/openfoodnetwork/1b235a8cf6f619b458c0112dac6156f539b88ff9/doc/img/spree_upgrade_branches.jpg)

+## How to extend this doc

+Updates to this documentation are encouraged but make sure everyone on the team agrees to them.
+Ask the team on the [#spree-upgrade](https://openfoodnetwork.slack.com/messages/C4NDJT3FY/) Slack channel their take on the topic.

 ## Questions?

 Got questions? do not hesitate to raise a hand on the [#spree-upgrade](https://openfoodnetwork.slack.com/messages/C4NDJT3FY/) Slack channel.
 While this documentation is kept up to date it may not reflect all the details we gathered so far or any other considerations about the upgrade.